Jewish Telegraphic Agency: Staff

 Landau, JTA's original publisher, later founded The Palestine Bulletin, an English-language broadsheet published in Mandatory Palestine in 1925.
-The Palestine Bulletin eventually became The Jerusalem Post.
+The Palestine Bulletin became The Palestine Post and eventually The Jerusalem Post.

 Journalist Daniel Schorr began his career as an assistant news editor for the JTA from 1934 to 1941.

 Haskell Cohen was the sports editor for the JTA for 17 years; he is best known for later as the NBA director of public relations creating the NBA All Star Game in 1951.
 Harold U. Ribalow was later the sports editor of the JTA.
 In the 1960s, novelist and lawyer Eleazar Lipsky was the JTA's president.

 Lillie Shultz, later a journalist and the chief administrative officer of the American Jewish Congress, was a staff member of the JTA in the early 1930s.

 Editors-in-Chief

 Boris Smolar joined the JTA in 1924, and retired as its editor-in chief in 1967.

 In January 2020, Philissa Cramer, co-founder and editor-at-large of nonprofit news organization Chalkbeat was named JTA's editor-in-chief.
 Cramer replaced Andy Silow-Carroll, who took the same post at New York Jewish Week in mid-2019 after three years at the helm.